jhusain/es6generatorproposal/README.md

 ES6 Generator Proposal
 ==============================

-The current generator proposal in ES6 is deficient in several an important ways.
+The current generator proposal in ES6 is deficient in several important ways.

-1. __Comprehensions are not future proof.__ For example, they can not be used to compose the forthcoming parallel array class in ES7. http://smallcultfollowing.com/babysteps/blog/2014/04/24/parallel-pipelines-for-js/
+1. Comprehensions are not future proof.
+They will not be able to be used to compose either the forthcoming parallel array or the asynchronous generator objects that are slated for introduction in ES7. http://smallcultfollowing.com/babysteps/blog/2014/04/24/parallel-pipelines-for-js/
-2. Iterables cannot be composed without the use of the generator comprehension syntax.
+2. The generator comprehension syntax provides functionality not otherwise available through method chaining.
-3. Iterator currently implements the Iterable contract by returning itself.
-This undermines the usefulness of the Iterable contract by making it impossible to know whether an iterator has been created for a specific consumer, or is being used by multiple consumers.
-This ambiguity prevents us from writing common combinators (ex. retry) over this contract.
+3. The Iterable contract provides no guarantee that the iterator object has been freshly created for the consumer.
+Without a guarantee of freshness, it is impossible to implement common stream operators over this contract (ex. retry).
-4. Generators functions return iterators, which do not have a shared prototype.
-This makes it difficult to express generator composition without using list comprehensions.
-5. Generator functions cannot be returned by the data consumer.
-This means that generators that abstract over scarce resources (ex.
-IO streams) cannot free these resources without being iterated to completion.
+4. Generators lack a return() semantic, which forces consumers to fully complete iteration in order to free any scarce resources (ex.
+IO streams).
+This makes common stream operations like paging prohibitively expensive.

 These issues can be resolved if we make the following changes to the ES6 specification.